thib1984/ytdlmusic/README.md

 ``ytdlmusic [KEY WORDS]``

 ytdlmusic searches YouTube for "\[KEY WORDS\]" and displays the top five result and their description.
 The selected result is  downloaded in your current directory.
-The format used is MP3 (default) or OGG.
-If ffmpeg is not installed, M4A is used.
-The default filename is \[KEY WORDS\].mp3/ogg to lowercase, with special characters replaced by '\_'.
+The default used format is MP3.
+The default filename is \[KEY WORDS\].mp3.

 Example:
 ```